tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddARandomTraffic/AddARandomTrafficSimulatorScript/index.md

     ![add_component_random_traffic_simulator](add_component_random_traffic_simulator.png)

 ## Basic Configuration
-After clicking on the newly created `RandomTrafficSimulator` object in the Scene tree you should see something like this in the `Inspector` view
+After clicking on the newly created `RandomTrafficSimulator` object in the Scene tree you should see something like this in the `Inspector` view.

 ![random_traffic_simulator_inspector](random_traffic_simulator_inspector.png)